 Due to stock mismanagement our current smelt run is much humbler than the one she remembers.
 The trip was still worthwhile though; we spent the day catching up with loved ones and came home with twenty pounds of smelt.
 AJ and I spent Friday night with family so we could get to the river in the early daylight hours.
 We followed my uncle Kent and a line of headlights to a stretch of the muddy river that he said was a good dipping spot.
-CDipping smelt onsidering the caravan; I'd say he wasn't the only one who thought that.
+Considering the caravan; I'd say he wasn't the only one who thought that.

 There is a technique to catching the smelt with a dip net.
 I wasn’t so great at it.
 If you’re going out on your own don’t be discouraged if it takes you a little while to figure out.
 According to my uncle, the smelt weren’t running that great but we each got our ten pound limit in a half hour; that’s the fasted fishing I’ve ever been a part of.
 Back at his house, Uncle Kent showed us how to clean the fish and my Aunt gave me a pickled fish recipe.
 We spent the rest of the day catching up with family.
 Our trip was a blast and harvesting delicious, nutritious food was totally worth the price of gas and labor.